jkoehl/homebridge-waterguru/README.md

 # homebridge-waterguru

-waterguru plug-in for [Homebridge](https://github.com/nfarina/homebridge) using their unofficial API.
+waterguru plug-in for [Homebridge](https://github.com/nfarina/homebridge) using Waterguru's unofficial API.

 ## Features

 This plugin currently supports the following devices and features:

-- Multiple waterbodies
-- TBD...
+- Current Temperture: The waterguru updates the temperature about every 30 minutes

+Half-baked features:

+- Custom attributes for Free Chlorine and Ph on the temperature sensor accessory

 ## Installation